-NOTE: Hunters are required to tag all deer upon harvest and before transporting deer.
+NOTE: Hunters are required to tag all harvests before transporting.

 There are two ways to report harvests:

-To report your deer the following information is needed:
+To report a deer the following information is needed:

 Know your hunting location details before you go hunting to speed the harvest report process.
-Keep this information with you while hunting to report a deer from the field via phone or mobile device.
+Keep this information with you while hunting to report a deer or other harvest from the field via phone or mobile device.

-Each deer reported through the AHRS is assigned a Confirmation Number as a permanent record.
-This number should be recorded in the space on your license or permit (click for example) and on the tag affixed to the deer.
-This number should be retained as long as venison or any parts or mount of the deer remain in a hunter's possession.
+Each harvest reported through the AHRS is assigned a Confirmation Number as a permanent record.
+This number should be recorded in the space on your license or permit (click for example) and on the tag affixed to the animal.
+This number should be retained as long as venison or any parts or mount of the deer or other species remains in a hunter's possession.

 Hunters may report a deer without the Deer Management Unit and township information.
 However, Fish and Wildlife strongly requests that hunters make every effort to report this information as it is a valuable decision-making tool for developing deer management strategies and hunting season regulations.
 If this harvest information is determined after reporting a deer, please call the regional deer biologist listed below.